kyang5/coursedescriptions/source/msit.rst

 *   Three (3) courses within *one* of the following tracks:
     Enterprise Information Management, Technology Management,
     Information Assurance, or Enterprise Networking.
 *   Six (6) courses or 18 credits that do not need to be in any track.
-They can be any course in the general department electives.
+    These electives can be any 400-level course offered by the department, with approval by your advisor.

+The courses listed below can be counted toward the different tracks.
+Any other COMP course (400 level or higher) can count as an elective towards the required 30 credits.
+Special permission is required to count any other course as a track requirement or as an elective.
+**CSIS courses are no longer being offered.
+The corresponding INFS courses may be taken for MSIT credit with permission only.
+We will not withdraw acceptance of courses allowed before that you already took.**

 Note that you only need three courses in *some* track.
 There is no need to satisfy more than one track.